 Dr Mary Aiken

 Dr Mary Aiken is a Cyberpsychologist and honorary Professor in the Department of Law and Criminology at the University of East London.
-She is an academic advisor to the European Cyber Crime Centre (EC3) at Europol.
-She is a Global Fellow at the Washington DC Wilson Center, one of the leading think tanks worldwide, a Fellow of the Society for Chartered IT Professionals, and has served as an Adjunct Associate Professor at University College Dublin, Geary Institute for Public Policy, and as a Distinguished Professor of the Practice of Cyber Analytics at AIRS, and Sensemaking Fellow at the IBM Network Science Research Centre.
+She is an academic advisor to the European Cyber Crime Centre (EC3) at Europol, a Global Fellow at the Washington DC Wilson Center, one of the leading think tanks worldwide, a Fellow of the Society for Chartered IT Professionals, and has served as an Adjunct Associate Professor at University College Dublin, Geary Institute for Public Policy, and as a Distinguished Professor of the Practice of Cyber Analytics at AIRS, and Sensemaking Fellow at the IBM Network Science Research Centre.
 She is former lecturer in Criminology and Research Fellow at the School of Law, Middlesex University, has held a Research Fellowship at the Royal College of Surgeons in Ireland, and is the former Director of the Royal College of Surgeons Cyberpsychology Research Centre.

 Research Interests and Projects

 Dr Mary Aiken has a Masters of Science in Cyberpsychology and a PhD in Forensic Cyberpsychology, her research interests include cyber security, cyber-reporting of crime, cyberstalking, virtual behavioral profiling, virtual research methodology, virtual reality treatment of PTSD, cyberchondria, organized cyber crime, the cyber rights of the child, and technology facilitated human trafficking.
 She has advised at national and European level in policy debates at the intersection of technology and human behavior.
 In 2013 she was appointed to the Irish Government Internet Content Governance Advisory Group, and co-led a White House research team as part of the Obama Administration's initiative 'Tech. v's Human Trafficking'.
 From 2011 to 2015 Mary conducted a multi-centre International research project investigating youth behavioural escalation online, undertaken with the cooperation of, and in conjunction with INTERPOL; the Los Angeles Police Department (LAPD); the Metropolitan Police Force (MPS) and the Australian Federal Police (AFP), she is a member of the INTERPOL Specialists Group on Crimes Against Children.